Barrett tied to faith group ex-members say subjugates women

 The pooled money was managed by one woman, who budgeted for everyone’s clothing and other expenses, including $36 weekly per person for food and basics like toilet paper.
 All women were expected to give 10% of their pay to People of Praise, another 1% to the South Bend branch and additional tithes to their churches.

-Married couples and their children also often share multifamily homes or cluster in neighborhoods designated for “city building” by the group’s leaders, where they can easily socialize and walk to each other’s houses.
+Married couples and their children have sometimes lived in multifamily housing or clustered in neighborhoods designated for “city building” by the group’s leaders, where they can easily socialize and walk to each other’s houses.

 As part of spiritual meetings, members often relay divine prophecies and are encouraged to pray in tongues, where participants make vocal utterances thought to carry direct teachings and instructions from God.
 Those utterances are then “interpreted” by senior male leaders and relayed back to the wider group.

 A 1969 book by Kevin Ranaghan, a co-founder of People of Praise, dedicates a chapter to praying in tongues, which he describes as a gift from God.

 “The gift of tongues is one of the word-gifts, an utterance of the Spirit through man,” Ranaghan wrote in “Catholic Pentecostals.”
 “Alone, the gift of tongues is used for prayer and praise.
 Coupled with the gift of interpretation it can edify the unbeliever and strengthen, console, enlighten or move the community of faith.”

 In a blog entry on the group’s website from March of this year, a mother described taking her children to pray in tongues as the coronavirus pandemic took hold.

 While People of Praise portrays itself as a tightknit family of families, former members paint a darker picture of that closeness.